BruceChanJianLe/arch-install/README.md

 # Arch Install

-This repository demonstrates steps to install Arch Linux from scratch...the hard way!
+> This repository demonstrates steps to install Arch Linux alongside with Ubuntu...the hard way!
+> First ensure that you have installed Ubuntu on your system, and then you can follow the steps below.

 ## Wi-Fi